maxrzaw/Adv360-Pro-ZMK/README.md

 * If you would like to continue using GitHub we recommend using Nick Coutsos’s keymap editor: https://nickcoutsos.github.io/keymap-editor/.
 * If you would prefer to leave GitHub and firmware flashing behind you can perform a one-time firmware update to gain access to Clique.
 Get started here: https://kinesis-ergo.com/360p-clique-upgrade/.

+The Kinesis GUI doesn't seem to be supported anymore.
+I have found [this UI](https://nickcoutsos.github.io/keymap-editor/) very useful.

 Certain ZMK features (e.g. combos) require knowing the exact key positions in the matrix.
 They can be found in both image and text format [here](assets/key-positions.md)

 ## Building the Firmware with GitHub Actions